- Black Box Catalog

 Named one of the “Best Northeastern Colleges” by the Princeton Review for six consecutive years, La Roche College in suburban Pittsburgh has taken pride in offering students a cutting-edge education and individualized attention combined with technology.

 The first phase of the project began in Fall 2010.
-Black Box handled the site survey, system design, and installation of the iCOMPEL units, the displays, and their mounts.
-Because the installation coincided with the ongoing renovation of the library when the walls were just frames, wiring and mounting screens was an easier task then normal.
-La Roche College staff installed the cabling and provided power and network connectivity to each display and to each ICOMPEL subscriber unit.
+Black Box handled the site survey, system design and installation of the iCOMPEL units, the displays and their mounts.
+Because the installation coincided with the ongoing renovation of the library when the walls were just frames, wiring and mounting screens was an easier task than normal.
+La Roche College staff installed the cabling and provided power and network connectivity to each display and to each iCOMPEL subscriber unit.